DataDog/browser-sdk/developer-extension/README.md

 To work on the developer extension and debug it easily:

-- In a terminal, cd into the `developer-extension` folder
+1. In a terminal, cd into the `developer-extension` folder.

 - Run `yarn dev`